JulianGransee/PHPMyAdminInstaller/README.md

 # PHPMyAdmin install Script

-This is just a simple to install PHPMyAdmin, Apache2 and MariaDB on some Linux distributions based systems.
+This is just a simple to install PHPMyAdmin, Apache2 and MariaDB on Debian based systems.

 To run the installer simply run the following command and follow the instructions